-We now carry the new patent-pending Clarity round toe ruler foot in two sizes, high shank and low shank.
-(Other sizes are available from the manufacturer.)
+TopAnchorQuilting.com now carries the new patent-pending Clarity© round toe ruler foot in several sizes, high shank, high shank straight stitch (CRF), medium shank and low shank.

 Get more information here: Clarity Round Toe Ruler Foot

-One of the most often asked questions is, "Can I use your templates on my sewing machine?"
+One of the most often asked questions we get is, "Can I use your templates on my sewing machine?"

 Thanks for asking that question, but I'm not familiar with _[insert BRAND/MODEL name]_ machines.

 I'm a longarm quilter, not a free motion quilter.
 I'm not familiar with 99% of the domestic sewing machines on the market and can't answer specifically about the feet that go with whatever brand & model sewing machine you might have.
 Your dealer is your best source for finding a quilting foot that fits your machine.

 Although our rotating templates were originally designed to be used on longarm quilting machines, many of our customers are using them on their home sewing machines with great results.

 The major difference in free motion and longarm quilting is this: with free motion the quilt is moved and the machine is stationary; with longarm quilting, the machine moves and the quilt is stationary.